danamlewis/cen-server/README.md

 ```

 Implementation:
- - The `/cenreport` POST writes the raw CENReport to the `cenkeys` table (1-3 rows, with 1 row per week) and `CENReport` table (1 new row).
+ - The `/tcnreport` POST writes the raw TCNReport to the `tcnkeys` table (1-3 rows, with 1 row per week) and `TCNReport` table (1 new row).
- - The `/cenkeys` GET endpoint reads just the `CENKeys` table, requiring the index.
+ - The `/tcnkeys` GET endpoint reads just the `TCNKeys` table, requiring the index.
- - The `/cenreport` GET endpoint reads the join between the 2 tables with the CENKey.
+ - The `/tcnreport` GET endpoint reads the join between the 2 tables with the TCNKey.

 It is expected that CDNs can replace this, with mobile applications

 Importantly, no PII data is held in any table.

-## Contributions to Go Server

-Great!
-Join the CoEpi Slack channel and say hi to @sourabh, or email sourabh@wolk.com.

-* If you are an experienced Go person (channels, mutexes / concurrency) please consider extending this server to support infection reports.

-* If you are an experienced iOS or Android person with a strong interest in Bluetooth Low Energy and want to do client-server bridge work, check out [app-ios](https://github.com/Co-Epi/app-ios) or [app-android](https://github.com/Co-Epi/app-android).